jdittrich/userNeedResearchBook/text/dataAnalysis.md

 	2. In the table settings, choose a decent padding around each cell, like 0.5cm
 	3. Choose a font size of about 12pt, large enough to read it\
 	![](images/createAnalogNotes.png)
-2. copy/paste all your data (line by line) from the transcript into the cells
+2. Copy/paste all your data (line by line) from the transcript into the cells
-3. print it
+3. Print it
-4. cut out each table cell (=piece of data)
+4. Cut out each table cell (=piece of data)
-5. cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you can remove it from the wall temporarily)
+5. Optional: Cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you can remove it from the wall temporarily)

 **Creating groups**: during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can